UK Tel : 01539 567118

 Outside UK Tel: +44 15395 67118

-The jungles of Chitwan form the most famous and renowned National Park in Nepal.
-The big attraction is that fella above, the Bengal Tiger.
+The jungles of Chitwan form the most famous and renowned National Park in Nepal, as well as being a UNESCO World Heritage Site The big attraction is that fella above, the Bengal Tiger.
 Chitwan boasts a population of approx 120 tigers.
 Will you see one?
 Maybe, just maybe.
 One thing you can be sure of if you visit Chitwan is that your experienced wildlife guide will be 'watching like a hawk' for tigers (a sighting is special for them too!) and will spot anything in Chitwan long before you do.
 They are that good!